Blog

 This post was written by our resident Career Coach Elissa Harris.
 To sign up for a free 30-minute career consultation with Elissa, please click here.

-We have all been reading a lot about how the economy is affecting job availability, and although that is true, we also need to recognize that the key principles of job searching remain the same.
-You might just need to expend more energy on your job search and apply these principles in a more creative way.
+We have all been reading about how the economy is affecting job availability (especially for MBAs), and although that is true, we also need to acknowledge that jobs are still available.
+And regardless of the state of the economy, the core principles of job searching remain the same.
+This post outlines how four key qualities can make you a more successful job seeker in any job market.

 Generosity (definition: the quality of being kind).
 In the context of a job search, generosity means giving back to others, building genuine relationships, and expressing sincere appreciation for help.
-Here are some ways of expressing generosity.

 • End every networking call by voicing your appreciation.
 Ask a question like “Is there anything I can do to help you?” or extend an offer like “If you think anyone in your network would benefit from my areas of expertise, please feel free to make an introduction.”
-Write a thank you email after each call.
+Write a thank-you email after each call.

 • Keep your network updated.
 Thank your contacts for their introductions and connections.
 Let them know what actions you took based on their advice.